- Class Time: Day

 All faculty are members of the American Dental Assistants Association, MN Dental Assistants Association, MN Educators of Dental Assistants (MEDA) and are certified by the Dental Assistant National Board (DANB).

-Employers: Post a job on the HTC Job Connection.
+Employers: Post a job on the Career Services website.

 Equipment & Supplies Donation: Contact Susan Thaemert at 952-995-1593.